mautic/developer-documentation-new/docs/components/integrations_configuration.rst

 .. vale on

 These interfaces provide the configuration options for authenticating with the third party service.
-Read more about how to use IntegrationsBundle's  :ref:`auth providers here<Authentication Providers>`.
+Read more about how to use IntegrationsBundle's  :ref:`auth providers here<components/integrations_authentication:Authentication Providers>`.

 .. vale off